 What is the Cash Flow to Debt Ratio?

-The cash flow to debt ratio is a coverage ratio that compares the cash flow that a business generates and compares it to the total debt that the business owes.
-The cash flow used is usually the cash flow from operations, although using the unlevered free cash flow is also a viable option.
+The cash flow to debt ratio is a coverage ratio that compares the cash flow that a business generates to its total debt.
+The cash flow used is usually the cash flow from operations, although using unlevered free cash flow is also a viable option.

 Some businesses may opt to use their EBITDA number in the calculation.
-However, this is not recommended since EBITDA takes into account the businesses’ new inventory purchases, which may take a long time to be sold.
+However, this is not recommended since EBITDA takes into account new inventory purchases, which may take a long time to be sold and generate cash flow.

 How to Calculate the Cash Flow to Debt Ratio

-The cash flow to debt ratio can be calculated by dividing the business’ debt by its cash flow from operations:
+The cash flow to debt ratio is calculated by dividing the business’ cash flow from operations by its total debt:

 The cash flow to debt ratio is expressed as a percentage, but can also be expressed in years by dividing 1 by the ratio.
-It would tell us how many years it would take the business to pay off all of its debt if it were to devote all of its cash flow generated from operations to repay its debt.
+This would tell us how many years it would take the business to pay off all of its debt if it were to devote all cash flow generated from operations to repaying debt.

 In the calculation of the cash flow to debt ratio, analysts do not typically use the cash flow from financing or cash flow from investing.
-If the business has a fairly leveraged capital structure, it is likely that the business has a fair portion of the debt to pay off.
-Thus, we can infer that the bulk of the cash flow coming from the business’ financing is in the form of debt financing.
-It would not make sense to assume that the business was paying off its debt using its debt capital; thus, the cash flow from financing is not used in the calculation.
+If the business has a fairly leveraged capital structure, it is likely that the business has a fair amount of debt to pay off.
+It would not make sense to assume that the business was paying off its debt using its debt capital.
+Therefore, the cash flow from financing is not used in the calculation.

-The cash flow from investing activities is also not commonly used in the calculation of the ratio since investing activities are not part of the business’ day-to-day cash-generating activities.
-Thus, it is better to use a cash flow number that is more representative of the business’ day-to-day activities such as the cash flow from operations of unlevered free cash flow.
+Cash flow from investing activities is also not commonly used in the calculation of the ratio since investing activities are not part of the business’ core cash-generating activities.
+It is thought better to use a cash flow number that is more representative of the business’ day-to-day activities.
+Two good options are cash flow from operations or unlevered free cash flow.